codalogic/Aarch64-Experiments/README.md

 The intent is to build up some code that will act as an introduction to Aarch64/Arm64 programming.
-Each program will build on the previous program but each step will be stored in a separate directory so that the evolution is clear and others can follow the growth of the code.
+Each program will build on the previous program but each step will be stored in a separate directory so that the evolution is clear and you can follow the growth of the code.
+I've numbered the directories so you can easily see the order.
+I've gone up in jumps of 10 in case it later occurs to me to add an intermediate step!

 I run this on a Raspbery Pi 4 running Ubuntu.